-1. Submit to the Graduate School the completed Advisory Committee for Master of Arts and Master of Science Candidates form by the end of second semester in residence.
-2. Submit to the Graduate School the completed Program of Study for Master of Arts and Master of Science Candidates form before the beginning of finals week of second semester in residence 3 3.
-Submit to the Graduate School the completed Application for Graduation (on Athena) by the deadline posted on the Graduate School website.
-4. Thesis submitted to advisory committee at least two weeks prior to date of thesis defense.
-5. Electronically submit to the Graduate School the thesis for a format check before the deadline posted on the Graduate School website of the graduation semester.
-6. Thesis presentation.
-A two-week notice must be given to communications committee chair.
-7. Submit to the Graduate School the Approval Form for Master's Thesis Defense, and Final Examination form prior to the defense date.
-Submit to the graduate coordinator the completed Article Preparation form signed by your committee chair.
-9. Submit to the Graduate School the completed Electronic Thesis and Dissertation (ETD) Submission Approval form by the deadline posted on the Graduate School website.
-10. Complete exit survey and interview with department head.
-11. Return office key to graduate program administrator.
+- 1. Submit to the Graduate School the completed Advisory Committee for Master of Arts and Master of Science Candidates form by the end of second semester in residence. - 2.
+Submit to the Graduate School the completed Program of Study for Master of Arts and Master of Science Candidates form by the end of second semester in residence.3 - 3.
+Submit to the Graduate School the completed Application for Graduation (on Athena) by the deadline posted on the Graduate School website. - 4.
+Thesis submitted to advisory committee at least two weeks prior to date of thesis defense. - 5.
+Electronically submit the thesis to the Graduate School for a format check before the deadline posted on the Graduate School website of the graduation semester. - 6.
+Thesis defense.
+A two-week notice must be given to the Graduate Program Administrator. - 7.
+Submit to the Graduate School the completed Electronic Thesis and Dissertation (ETD) Submission Approval form by the deadline posted on the Graduate School website. - 8.
+Complete exit survey and interview with department head. - 9.
+Return office key to graduate program administrator.